crazy4pi314/qsharp-library-template/README.md

 ## Things to change once you create a new project with this repo:
 - In `.github\workflows\publish.yml` change line 28 so that CHANGEME is the account name of the owner of this repo.
+- In `CODE_OF_CONDUCT.md` change the `CHANGEME` on line 58 to the project or maintainer's email that will be responsible for handling reporting.